U Ethical divests from companies reliant on fossil fuels

 Our stance in practice

 Avoiding investment in companies that cause unacceptable damage to the natural environment is a key tenet of our Ethical Investment Policy.
-We have long excluded companies with operations in thermal coal and unconventional oil and gas extraction.
+We have long excluded companies with operations in thermal coal and conventional and unconventional oil and gas extraction.
 This meant we had no exposure to international companies in these areas but left us with small exposures to two Australian companies, from which we have now divested.

 We may choose not to exclude a company if their fossil fuels earnings constitute less than 5% of its revenue or earnings.
 In such instances, the contravention may be outweighed by significantly positive factors.
 This is currently an unlikely scenario for the fossil fuel majors but encouragingly, a few companies are starting to transition their extraction activities towards cleaner industries, so this threshold may become relevant in the future.